 - Recipient of the Chairman's Award from the New Jersey Builders Association for his exemplary service on the NJBA's Redevelopment Committee (2012)

-- Selected for inclusion in The Best Lawyers in America in the Real Estate Law practice area (2013 - present)
+- Listed in The Best Lawyers in America© (a trademark of Woodward/White, Inc.) in the Real Estate Law practice area (2013 – present)

-- Mr. Beckelman currently serves as special redevelopment and litigation counsel to the City of Long Branch, the City of North Wildwood, the Township of Robbinsville, and the Borough of Flemington.
-He has also served as special litigation counsel to the City of New Brunswick and the Borough of Belmar.
+- Currently serves as special litigation counsel to the City of North Wildwood in connection with complex, multi-party litigation with proceedings pending before the Chancery Division and Law Division, and in three matters pending before the Appellate Division.
+Also serves as special redevelopment and housing counsel to North Wildwood.
+Previously served as special redevelopment, housing and litigation counsel to the City of Long Branch, the Borough of Flemington and the Township of Robbinsville.
+Has also served as special litigation counsel to the City of New Brunswick and the Borough of Belmar.

-- Mr. Beckelman has handled redevelopment counseling and litigation on behalf of developers, property owners or municipalities throughout New Jersey, including Newark, Trenton, Asbury Park, Woodbridge Township, Carteret, Wood-Ridge, Wildwood, the Millville, West Orange, South Bound Brook, Netcong, Emerson, Maplewood, Morristown, and Stanhope.
+- Has handled redevelopment counseling and litigation on behalf of developers, property owners or municipalities throughout New Jersey, including notable projects in Newark, Trenton, Asbury Park, Woodbridge Township, Carteret, Wood-Ridge, Wildwood, Millville, West Orange, South Bound Brook, Netcong, Emerson, Maplewood, Morristown, and Stanhope.

-- Mr. Beckelman has also provided counsel or litigation services to special improvement districts throughout New Jersey, including Morristown, Red Bank, Toms River, Livingston, Seaside Heights, Atlantic City, Keyport, Bergenfield, Teaneck, Flemington and East Hanover.
+- Has provided counsel or litigation services to special improvement districts throughout New Jersey, including Morristown, Red Bank, Toms River, Livingston, Seaside Heights, Atlantic City, Keyport, Bergenfield, Teaneck, the Wildwoods, Flemington and East Hanover.

-- Mr. Beckelman appeared before the Supreme Court of New Jersey, authoring and filing an amicus brief in the matter of Gallenthin v.
-Paulsboro on behalf of the New Jersey League of Municipalities, The New Jersey Chapter of the American Planning Association, and Downtown New Jersey.
+- Appeared before the Supreme Court of New Jersey, authoring and filing an amicus brief in the matter of Gallenthin v.
+Paulsboro on behalf of the New Jersey League of Municipalities, the New Jersey Chapter of the American Planning Association, and Downtown New Jersey.